Foxxx48/Digits/README.md

 # Digits
 Application with basic UI

-Get information about the number or random number  use api http://numbersapi.com
+Get information about the number or random number  uses the API http://numbersapi.com

 UI and Unit tests included